fdcastel/Hyper-V-Automation/README.md

 Creates a Windows VHDX from an ISO image.
 Similar to `New-VMFromWindowsImage` but without creating a VM.

-You can add VirtIO drivers with `-AddVirtioDrivers`.
-In this case you must inform the path of VirtIO ISO (see [`Get-VirtioImage`](#Get-VirtioImage)).
+You can add [Windows VirtIO Drivers](https://pve.proxmox.com/wiki/Windows_VirtIO_Drivers) and the [QEMU Guest Agent](https://pve.proxmox.com/wiki/Qemu-guest-agent) with `-AddVirtioDrivers`.
+In this case you must provide the path of VirtIO ISO (see [`Get-VirtioImage`](#Get-VirtioImage)) to this parameter.
 This is useful if you wish to import the created VHDX in a KVM environment.

 Returns the path for the VHDX file created.